California wildfires: Where things stand

 “I never made it back to the house,” Mayfied said.
 “But my kids got all the pets.
 And all the kids are safe.
 And the baby is good.
 So we’re doing good.”

-At the other end of the state, the Woolsey Fire has burned down 616 structures and damaged another 183 buildings.
+At the other end of the state, the Woolsey Fire has burned down about 1,500 structures and damaged another 341 buildings.

 Among those who have lost their homes are some celebrities, such as actor Liam Hemsworth and singer Miley Cyrus.